mlabecki/portfolio_analytics/README.md

 # portfolio_analytics
 The main purpose of this project was to create an interactive dashboard offering the user the opportunity to perform technical analysis on a portfolio of custom selected assets.
 These historical insights would then serve the broader goal of being able to build an optimal portfolio that is expected to perform successfully based on the desired investment objectives.

-The **portfolio_analytics** repository contains the Python code designed to perform four major groups of tasks:
+The project is ongoing, although a vast amount of functionality has already been developed, with the Python code designed to perform four major groups of tasks:

 **a.
 Download data**
 > - web scrape comprehensive lists of top assets in various categories